unisontech/uriak_pool/README.md

 Main features
 =============

- * handling of riak nodes starts and shutdowns
+ * Graceful handling of riak nodes starts and shutdowns
  * simultaneous work with different riak clusters
  * **parse_transform** generation for interfaces from the client code
  * simple configuring using erlang configuration files